FilmColors/VIAN/_docs/source/user_interface/interface_detail/timeline/timeline.rst

 - **2**: The different Layers that are being displayed in the Timeline: On the image above there is one Segmentation-Layer - **3** - and three Screenshot-Layers, where the first one shows all Screenshots, the second layer shows the one taken by hand, and the third one shows the ones that were automatically generated.
 - **3**: Below the Segmentation Layer are the clickable icons for two useful tools:
  - The locking Tool |lock_tool| is for disable the possibility of changing the segmentation - if it is red, you cannot manipulate Segments.
- - The Classifying Tool |classify_tool| is useful if you want to quickly classify in the timeline certain Segments - this is espacially handy if you want to classify several successive Segments with the same Tag (see image below).
+ - The Classifying Tool |classify_tool| is useful if you want to quickly classify in the timeline certain Segments - this is espacially handy if you want to classify several successive Segments with the same Tag (see image below), which is more cumbersome using the :ref:`classification` widget.

 .. figure:: timeline_classification.png
    :scale: 60%